 With government support somewhat drying up and unemployment rising, there will be an imminent wave of businesses that will gain financing.
 Of course, there’s already a huge demand, but the second wave of coronavirus has only just begun.
 Cases are rapidly rising in most countries with what seems to be like a seasonal virus, and thus there are many more difficult months this winter than last winter, in which COVID-19 only took its hold from February onwards.

 Whilst some sectors thrive under this lockdown structure, such as couriers and home entertainment, many do not.
-The most likely services that will require financing will be tourism and transport companies such as airlines and hotels, along with small retail stores, cinemas, cafes, and certain IT and management companies.
+The most likely services that will require financing will be tourism and transport companies such as airlines and hotels, courier businesses, along with small retail stores, cinemas, cafes, and certain IT and management companies.

 It’s not just the restrictions of customers coming into stores, but it’s that businesses are working from home.
 Entire operational structures are changing, with companies turning to outsourcing to remote working overseas to cut costs.
 Management consultant companies likely won’t be thriving under this model, and nor will office cleaning companies.